GoogleCloudPlatform/ci-for-data-in-bigquery/README.md

 ## Writing Tests
 In the `sql_tests` directory, you can place multiple sql files.
 In each file, the sql statement should be designed to throw an error in case the test should fail.
 See [Debugging Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/debugging_functions) and [Debugging Statements](https://cloud.google.com/bigquery/docs/reference/standard-sql/debugging-statements) for more information.

-In each statement, the target table should be written without a dataset prefix, and with a dollar sign ('$') prefix.
+In each statement, the queried tables should be written with a dollar sign ('$') prefix and curly braces surrounding the fully qualified name of the original table ('{foo}').
 For example, assume the following SQL statement:
 ```sql
 ASSERT (